lakkatv/lakka-website/content/articles/2016/02/06/new-release-adding-wetek-core-unofficial-support.md

 ## Unofficial support for the WeTek Core

-I merged the patches from OpenELEC 6 to add support for the new box from WeTek.
+I've merged the patches from OpenELEC 6 to add support for the new box from WeTek.

-I've not been able to try the image myself on the hardware, but some users reported it working very well, with no major issues (unlike the WeTek Play).
+I have not been able to try the image myself on the hardware, but some users reported it working very well, with no major issues (unlike the WeTek Play).

 ![WeTek Core](media/wetek_core.jpg)

 The builds are available for download in our [development builds]().

-I'm in touch with the WeTek team on Twitter.
-I may ask them to send a free sample to start supporting this officially.
+I keep in touch with the WeTek team on Twitter.
+I may ask them to send a free sample so that we can start supporting this officially.

 ## Future plans